build-js-app/build-app/README.md

 The aim of the project is to simplify development of modern full-stack JS applications, providing most of basic dev operations out of the box (build, run dev mode, lint, etc).

 Besides that it provides number of build in starter templates which will help you get started ASAP.
-There are number of technology choices such as React/Vue/Angular for client, Mongo/PostgreSQL for storage.
+There are number of technology choices such as React/Vue/Angular for client, Mongo/SQL DB for storage.

-However some technologies have primary support those are TypeScript for serer side language, Mongo/PostgreSQL for storage, React/Vue for client and VS Code as IDE.
+However some technologies have primary support those are TypeScript for serer side language, Mongo/SQL DB for storage, React/Vue for client and VS Code as IDE.

 You can see deployed templates here: